oceanprotocol/provider/API.md

 ### POST /api/services/initializeCompute

+This endpoint retrieves provider fees for a compute service.
-Somewhat similar to the compute endpoint, except datasets are all in the same key, no differentiation between a "main" dataset and additional ones.
+The payload is somewhat similar to the compute endpoint, except datasets are all in the same key, no differentiation between a "main" dataset and additional ones.

 Parameters